 The Battle of Kosovo in 1389 ended Serbian domination of the area and Kosovo was formally part of the Ottoman Empire from 1455 to 1912.
-In 1844 the Ottoman Empire adopted a flag identical to the present flag of Turkey; until then variants with different shaped crescents and an eight pointed star had been used.
-The League of Prizren, an Albanian political organisation, was founded on 10 June 1878 with the aim to defend the Albanian lands from being annexed by Serbia (which claimed Kosovo) and Montenegro (which claimed northern Albania).
-Put down by the Turks in 1881, there were further revolts and in 1910 the Albanian chief Isa Boletin raised the red flag with the black double-headed eagle.
-An autonomous government was proclaimed in June 1911 and the flag was raised in Prishtina, Kosovo, one of the Albanian “vilayets” of the Ottoman Empire.
-Independence of Albania was proclaimed in the city of Vlora on 28 November 1912.
+In 1844 the Ottoman Empire adopted a flag identical to the present flag of Turkey; until then variants with different shaped crescents and an eight-pointed star had been used.
+The League of Prizren, an Albanian political organisation, was founded on 10 June 1878.
+It aimed to defend the Albanian lands from being annexed by Serbia (which claimed Kosovo) and Montenegro (which claimed northern Albania).
+Put down by the Turks in 1881, there were further revolts, and in 1910 the Albanian chief Isa Boletin raised the red flag with the black double-headed eagle.
+An autonomous government was proclaimed in June 1911, and the flag was raised in Prishtina, Kosovo, one of the Albanian “vilayets” of the Ottoman Empire.
+The independence of Albania was proclaimed in the city of Vlora on 28 November 1912.

-On 27 April 1992 the word “Socialist” was dropped and the communist star removed from the Yugoslav flag.
-On 14 March 2002, after all former Yugoslav republics except Montenegro had become independent, an agreement on the Union of Serbia and Montenegro was signed and the state was henceforth called “Serbia and Montenegro”.
-This lasted until Montenegro declared independence 3 June 2006.
-Meanwhile the Kosovo Liberation Army or KLA (Albanian: Ushtria Çlirimtare e Kosovës or UÇK), a Kosovar Albanian guerilla group which sought the independence of Kosovo from Yugoslavia in the 1990s, campaigned against Serbian security forces, precipitating a major Yugoslav military crackdown which led to the Kosovo War of 1998-1999.
-At the end of the war in 1999 the KLA was officially disbanded under the United Nations Administration and their members entered the Kosovo Protection Corps (KPC).
+On 27 April 1992, the word “Socialist” was dropped and the communist star removed from the Yugoslav flag.
+On 14 March 2002, after all former Yugoslav republics except Montenegro had become independent, an agreement on the Union of Serbia and Montenegro was signed.
+The state was henceforth called “Serbia and Montenegro”.
+This lasted until Montenegro declared independence on 3 June 2006.
+Meanwhile, the Kosovo Liberation Army or KLA (Albanian: Ushtria Çlirimtare e Kosovës or UÇK), a Kosovar Albanian guerrilla group seeking the independence of Kosovo from Yugoslavia in the 1990s, campaigned against Serbian security forces.
+That precipitated a major Yugoslav military crackdown which led to the Kosovo War of 1998-1999.
+At the end of the war in 1999, the KLA was officially disbanded under the United Nations Administration, and their members entered the Kosovo Protection Corps (KPC).
 During the United Nations Administration from 1999 until 17 February 2008 the flag of the United Nations was used for official and government purposes in Kosovo.
-Ibrahim Rugova, the first president of the Republic of Kosova introduced the “flag of Dardania” as a Presidential State Flag on October 29, 2000.
+Ibrahim Rugova, the first president of the Republic of Kosova, introduced the “flag of Dardania” as a Presidential State Flag on 29 October 2000.
 Dardania is the name of an ancient region in the same general area as Kosovo.
-This flag did not gain much popularity, but was occasionally used at cultural and sports events during the United Nations Interim Administration Mission in Kosovo (UNMIK) period and also used at Rugova’s funeral to cover his coffin.
-Meanwhile in August 2004 a new flag was raised for Serbia, of which Kosovo was still officially a province, displaying a coat of arms based on that of the Kingdom of Serbia of 16 June 1882.
-Following the dissolution of “Serbia and Montenegro” with the independence of Montenegro, Serbia was declared the successor state of Yugoslavia on 5 June 2006.
+This flag did not gain much popularity but was occasionally used at cultural and sports events during the United Nations Interim Administration Mission in Kosovo (UNMIK) period and also used at Rugova’s funeral to cover his coffin.
+Meanwhile, in August 2004 a new flag was raised for Serbia, of which Kosovo was still officially a province, displaying a coat of arms based on that of the Kingdom of Serbia of 16 June 1882.
+Following the dissolution of “Serbia and Montenegro” with the independence of Montenegro, Serbia became the successor state of Yugoslavia on 5 June 2006.

 On 17 February 2008, the Parliament of Kosovo declared independence from Serbia over its objections and adopted a flag and arms.
-The flag of Kosovo avoids symbols associated with particular ethnic groups: it is blue with a yellow geographical map of Kosovo and six white five-pointed stars forming an arch above it.
+The flag of Kosovo avoids symbols associated with particular ethnic groups.
+It is blue with a yellow geographical map of Kosovo and six white five-pointed stars forming an arch above it.
 The blue colour represents the goals of the people of Kosovo for Euro-Atlantic integration.
-The golden yellow coloured map represents Kovoso as a rich and peaceful country, while the white stars above the map represent the communities living in Kosovo: Albanian, Serb, RAE (Roma, Ashkali and Egyptian), Bosniak, Turkish and Goran (Macedonian).
-A former KLA leader, Hashim Thaçi, became first Prime Minister of an independent Kosovo.
+The golden yellow coloured map represents Kovoso as a prosperous and peaceful country.
+The white stars above the map represent the communities living in Kosovo: Albanian, Serb, RAE (Roma, Ashkali and Egyptian), Bosniak, Turkish, and Goran (Macedonian).
+A former KLA leader, Hashim Thaçi, became the first Prime Minister of an independent Kosovo.